Environment

 - transport (how can it be made more sustainable and environmentally friendly?)

-We consider problems as well as positive ways to move forwards to improve things sustainably; looking at these issues from a local perspective but include national and international views to see some of the 'bigger picture' where we can.
+We consider problems as well as positive ways to move forwards to improve things sustainably.
+We look at these issues from a local perspective but include national and international views to see some of the 'bigger picture' where we can.